- He was born January 4, 1643, in Woolsthorpe, England, United Kingdom

 - Isaac Newton become known in the scientific community through his refractive telescope – a big improvement on existing telescopes.

-- Newton's discovered the theory of gravity after watching an apple fall in the orchard.
+- It is claimed Newton’s discovered the theory of gravity after watching an apple fall in the orchard.

 - Throughout his life Newton continued research into a wide range of subjects including mathematics, optics, astronomy and alchemy.